ShouryaMishra2006/MNNITClubHub/README.md

 Club admins can schedule events, track participation, and notify members.

-Students can RSVP and get reminders for events they're part of.
+Students can RSVP events they're part of.

 👥 Member Directory: